yvelikova/axway-open-docs/content/en/docs/central/secure_api_jwt.md

-{"title":"Secure an API with JWT","linkTitle":"Secure an API with JWT","date":"2019-7-30","description":"*Estimated reading time: 6 minutes* "} ﻿
+{"title":"Secure an API with JWT","linkTitle":"Secure an API with JWT","weight":"4","date":"2019-07-30","description":"Learn how to secure your API using a JWT token."}

 *Estimated reading time: 6 minutes*

 Before you start
 ----------------

 - You will need a basic understanding of JWT ([RFC 7523](https://tools.ietf.org/html/rfc7523))
 - You will need a user account for AMPLIFY Central
 - Import your API as an API proxy in AMPLIFY Central (see [Register an API](../new_users/quickstart.htm#Register))

 Objectives
 ----------